jimohabdol/k8s-resource-watcher/README.md

 1. Email Configuration Issues:
    - Check the logs for email sending errors
-   - Verify secret mounting in the pod
+   - Verify secret mounting in the pod (if using authentication)
    - Confirm environment variables are set correctly
+   - For authenticated SMTP:
+     - Verify username and password are correct
+     - Check if the SMTP server requires TLS/SSL
+   - For non-authenticated SMTP:
+     - Ensure the SMTP server is accessible
+     - Check if the server allows relay from your IP

 2. Resource Watching Issues:
    - Verify RBAC permissions